KeyboardDanni/godot-for-sidescrollers/README.md

 This project uses [git-assembler](https://www.thregr.org/wavexx/software/git-assembler/) to simplify merging patches on top of the latest stable release by allowing each patch to be in a separate branch, so they can all be merged into a fresh branch without complicating the revision history.

-The actual scripts for this are found in the `main` branch.
+The actual scripts for this are found in the `scripts` branch.

 The generated `gfs_patched` branch should not be modified directly, as git-assembler will overwrite its history.
 Changes should instead be made on patch branches and then added as merge steps inside the `assembly` file.

+Special thanks to [fire](https://github.com/fire) for guiding me toward this workflow.
+He's a developer for the [V-Sekai](https://github.com/V-Sekai) social VR project, which maintains its own Godot fork.
+Go check it out!

 ## Which version?